 Pretoria Art Association, Mackie Street: 3 to 19 September 2020

 Opening address Enfolding by Mandy Conidaris (Director of outoftheCUBE art platform)

 The exhibition Enfolding is a visual echo of bittersweet memories and loss.
 Reflecting on sites and entities enveloped in experiences that are both traumatic and comforting, the works turn remembrances into tangible forms.
 Her creative process - working with multiple layers of ink or paint washes, rendering some images softly and others more precisely and specific - resembles her memory process.

-Featuring drawings, prints and paintings, this exhibition contains two themes tied to the central idea of awareness as enfolded in layers.
+Featuring drawings, prints and paintings, this exhibition contains two themes tied to the central idea of awareness of grief as enfolded in layers.
 One theme deals with experiences of melancholy caused by reflecting on familiar places and mundane objects - a dam, a rock, a hospital room.
 These transcend their ordinariness through association and rich mood.
 Another theme deals with a series titled Forest for my love, which originates from the physical site of a park where trees were planted as an act of remembrance.
 The artworks reflect on healing rituals and embrace life’s overwhelming ambiguities – the quiet value of care given in hope, the sense of desolation when faced with the reality of mortality, and the pensive meditation on the gravity of kindness.